The Benjamin Bunnies Room

-We record all accidents on an accident record form, if you child is hurt or injured in any way during the day you will be asked to sign the form when you collect that day.
+We record all accidents on our online system ‘famly’, if your child is hurt or injured in any way during the day you will be asked to acknowledge this through the app.
 Also if your child has an accident at home we ask you to let us know.
 If your child incurs an injury to the head we will notify you during the day and also send home some helpful information for you to use at home.

 As you will be aware the only time that nursery closes is on bank holidays and 5 working days between Christmas and new year, if you are on holiday outside of these times we ask that you let us know, so that we are clear on numbers for catering purposes.